- Pre-ceremony Activities: Start with morning rituals like yoga or making coffee/breakfast together.

 - Activities: Do activities on your bucket list or things you would do on a weekend getaway.

 - Post-elopement activities: Stargazing, campfires, hot springs–the sky is the limit.
 Enjoy the outdoors!

 - Big Elopement Ideas: Dream big and incorporate a helicopter tour, jeep ride, or anything to explore your elopement destination.

 All of the excitement has built up to this!
 You are eloping with your partner in a stunning landscape.
 But what do couples do on their elopement day exactly…?
-This is perhaps the number one question we get!
-So we’re here to help you find unique elopement ideas to make your elopement as memorable as possible.
-While also talking about incorporating traditional activities and things we’ve seen frequently.
+This is perhaps the number one question I get asked!
+So I’m here to help you find unique elopement ideas to make your elopement as memorable as possible.
+While also talking about incorporating traditional activities and things I’ve seen frequently.

 You can still do traditional wedding activities

-We LOVE doing first looks and other traditional activities.
+I LOVE doing first looks and other traditional activities.
 Eloping doesn’t mean you have to throw the whole wedding playbook out the door.
 Instead, try to only include traditional activities that excite you.
-Maybe you met at a bakery/cake shop in Seattle, so cutting cake on your elopement day is super meaningful.
-See what we’re getting at?
+Maybe you met at a bakery/cake shop in Denver, so cutting cake on your elopement day is super meaningful.
+See what I’m getting at?

 Questions to Guide You:

 - Do we want to start any traditions as a couple on our wedding day?
 Anything we can do every year on our anniversary to celebrate?
 This can be a really meaningful way to celebrate your anniversary for years to come.